FPGA-House-AG/Finka/README.md

-Finka is the soft-core SoC in the Blackwire PoC.
+Finka is the soft-core SoC of Blackwire.

-The SoC is based around the VexRiscv RISC-V CPU.
-This is written in SpinalHDL.
-The SoC is designed in SpinalHDL as well (after it was proven much more productive than doing this any other way).
+The SoC is based around the VexRiscv RISC-V CPU

+This SoC also defines the top-level Ethernet AXI Streaming interfaces, as it muxes of the non-WireGuard-Type4 messages into externally implemented (HDL/RTL) data paths, and the other ARP, WireGuard Type-1-2-3 traffic to/from the CPU.

 ## TESTING